The Proverbs 31 Woman

 Truly, she is a woman to be reckoned with, as are all of God’s daughters.

-Woman . . . what does the ballad of your life reveal?
+Woman . . . what is the ballad you are writing for yourself?